 |Snow:||Expect frequent snow and rain during winters|

 |Winter Months:||December, January, February|

 |Cheapest Months to fly to Germany:||December and February|

 Here is what you should pack for your trip to Germany in winter

-- Parka or winter jacket – Different parts of Germany, gets pretty cold in winter and it is colder in the evenings, carry and wear a warm parka or winter jacket.
+- Parka or winter jacket – In different parts of Germany, gets pretty cold in winter and it is colder in the evenings.
+Carry and wear a warm parka or winter jacket.
 Check out this winter jacket from North Face

 - Winter boots – Wear winter boots in Germany as you are out and about exploring Christmas markets or if you plan to indulge in outdoor activities.
 Stay warm.
-Ensure your boots are at-least ankle length, waterproof and have a good grip.
-Get these Ugg boots for Banff
+Ensure your boots are at-least ankle length, waterproof, and have a good grip.
+Get these Ugg boots for Germany

 - Warm/woolen socks